We hope you have found the perfect course - now you will be ready to apply.

 Help with travel and childcare for unemployed students may be available from Job Centre Plus.
 For more information, please contact your local office.

-Students are required to have resided in the United Kingdom or European Union for the previous 3 years to be eligible for ESFA funding.
+Students are required to have resided in the United Kingdom for the previous 3 years to be eligible for ESFA funding.
 There are exceptions to this rule which are set out in the ESFA Funding Regulations.

 For those under 20 studying full time or part time on a funded course, Care to Learn can help with childcare costs while you are learning.
 More information can be found at www.gov.uk.